-The United States Food and Drug Administration (FDA) has approved several medications for treating the various forms of MS.
+The United States Food and Drug Administration (FDA) have approved several medications for treating the various forms of MS.

 Medications for injection include:

-- Glatiramer acetate - generic equivalent of Copaxone 20mg dose (Glatopa)
+- glatiramer acetate, a generic equivalent of Copaxone 20 milligram dose (Glatopa)

 Infused medications include:

-Various treatment options exist to treat the different symptoms associated with MS. Healthcare providers will make treatment recommendations based on the symptoms the patient is experiencing.
+Various treatment options are available for the different symptoms of MS. Doctors will customize treatment, depending on the specific symptoms that the individual with MS is experiencing.

-Rehabilitative services can be included in the care of a person with MS to help with everyday tasks.
+A person with MS can include rehabilitative interventions in their treatment plan to help with everyday tasks.
 These services typically include physical, occupational, vocational, and cognitive therapies, as well as speech-language pathology services.

-In addition to mainstream MS treatment, some patients may find complementary alternative therapies useful.
+In addition to mainstream MS treatment, some people may find complementary alternative therapies useful.
 These include the use of acupuncture, diet modification, massage, exercise, yoga, meditation, and stress management.

 The American Academy of Neurology advise that medical marijuana might also help treat some symptoms of MS-related pain and muscle problems.